You’re reading this because you have:

 #5.
 Optimize speaker placement and speaker calibration

 So in this section, we will talk about speaker placement.
 To begin your measurement techniques, you can start with an omnidirectional condenser microphone.
 You can use Behringer ECM8000 as you have a short budget.
 But if you have fellow producers who own a DPA Microphone 4004 High-SPL, you can try borrowing for the test.
 The results will not disappoint you.

 The listening position and the speaker position must follow some protocols.
 Sonarwork offers an incredible system called Reference 4.
 It calibrates your speakers to your room by generating sound.
 If you cannot do any acoustic treatment, a pink noise mic can be a great help.
 You can take measurement information about the sound waves and reflections.
 Then try experimenting with it until you have the best result.

 Finding the right position

-If you’ve already followed all the tips from this guide, yet you are not satisfied with the result, other problems could be coming from your position in relation to your studio monitors.
+If you’ve already followed all the tips, and are not satisfied with the sound, other problems with your mix could be coming from the placement of your studio monitors.